Marco Pannella: Political career

 In October 2011, he became a member of the French Federalist Party in order to take part in the founding convention of the European Federalist Party which took place on 5/6 November 2011.
 Thus he became a founding member of the European Federalist Party.

-Personal life
+Personal life and death

-Pannella was never married and had no children.
-He had been living for several decades with his girlfriend Mirella Parachini.
+Pannella had no children and was never married, although by the time of his death he had been living for several decades with his partner Mirella Parachini.
 In 2010, he alluded in an interview to the fact that Parachini and he had always been in an open relationship "without jealousy".
 In the same interview, Pannella came out as bisexual and said he had "three or four" significant relationships with men.
-He was atheist.
+He was an atheist.

-Pannella died on 19 May 2016 of cancer, after agreeing to be sedated.
+A lifelong smoker, Pannella died from lung and liver cancer on 19 May 2016, after agreeing to be sedated.
 The Italian Prime Minister Matteo Renzi described him as a "lion of freedom".